datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:26f2e309a3

 ## 4. Nested function calls
 In math and programming we say we evaluate a function when we replace the argument with a given number.
-So if we type `sqrt(4)` we evaluate the `sqrt` function to get `2`.
+So if we type `log2(16)` we evaluate the `log2` function to get the log to the base 2 of `16` which is `4`.

 In R it is often useful to evaluate a function inside another function.

-Example: `sqrt(log2(16))`, will calculate the log to the base 2 of 16 and then compute the square root of that value.
+For example, `sqrt(log2(16))` will calculate the log to the base 2 of 16 and then compute the square root of that value.
 So the first evaluation  gives a 4 and this gets evaluated by `sqrt` to give the final answer of 2.

 *** =instructions